Skip to content

 It is only through registering your trade mark that you have an exclusive proprietary right to the business name.
 If you have the business name registered but no trade mark, you have a limited right to stop another party from using the name.

 Get your trade mark facts straight.
-Developing a comprehensive understanding of how trade marks work will greatly benefit your business and help you form a strong trade mark portfolio and strategy.
-If you have any questions about registering your trade mark or monitoring for infringement, get in touch on 1300 544 755.
+A comprehensive understanding of how trade marks work will greatly benefit your business.
+It will help you form a strong trade mark portfolio and strategy.

 Register for our free webinars